Disciplinary Proceedings, Disputes and Appeal

 The Executive Committee shall have power to hear and decide upon all disciplinary matters relating to the League.
 This power may be delegated to a sub-committee.
 In the case of an emergency, this power may be exercised by the Chairman and General Secretary of the Executive Committee, provided always that the matter is brought before the next meeting of the Executive Committee for ratification.
 Except in the case of an emergency, the Executive Committee shall adopt the following guidelines in connection with any disciplinary matters:

 - The Club or member may respond but, in the absence of any response, shall be deemed to accept the decision of the Executive Committee.
-If the Club or member denies the allegation or wishes to make representations as to the decision, they will be entitled to attend the next Executive Committee meeting in order to do so.
+If the Club or member denies the allegation or wishes to make representations as to the decision, they will be entitled to lodge a protest and attend the next Executive Committee meeting in order to do so.

 - Not more than two representatives of the Club or the member (accompanied by one representative) may attend the meeting of the Executive Committee at which the matter is to be discussed and may make representations and call evidence.